Crackin' Up!

-Crackin' Up! was Ray Stevens' twenty-fourth studio album and his fourth for MCA Records, released in 1987.
+Crackin' Up! is the twenty-fourth studio album by Ray Stevens and his fourth for MCA Records, released in 1987.
 Three singles were lifted from the album: "Would Jesus Wear a Rolex", "Three-Legged Man" and "Sex Symbols", the last two of which did not chart.

 Chuck Donkers of AllMusic rated the album four stars out of five, saying that the songs "don't just make you laugh, they make you think, too."